-- 1. Describe any potential impacts of the NICO Project on traditional harvesting activities for Aboriginal residents of Tlicho communities, including changes from impacts to wildlife, changes in all-season access from Tlicho communities due to the NICO access road, and any changes in access by non-resident hunters - 2.
-Provide a prediction of the total impact of the NICO Project on traditional economic activity in the areas (expressed in dollar terms as well as in terms of reduced or increased harvesting success); and - 3.
+- 1. Describe any potential impacts of the NICO Project on traditional harvesting activities for Aboriginal residents of Wek'eezhii Settlement Area communities, including changes from impacts to wildlife, changes in all-season access from Wek'eezhii Settlement Area communities due to the NICO access road, and any changes in access by non-resident hunters. - 2.
+Provide a prediction of the total impact of the NICO Project on traditional activities, and on the potential for increased or reduced harvesting success. - 3.
 Identify all mitigation commitments by the developer, alone or in combination with other parties, to minimize adverse impacts on traditional land use and resource harvesting, or to compensate for losses that the developer cannot prevent.
-This should include discussion of: - a.
-How access along the NICO access road will be monitored and, if feasible, managed; and, - b.
-Any plans for any ongoing monitoring, adaptive management and harvester compensation. - 4.
-For visual and audible changes perceptible from the Idaa Trail: - a.
-Describe and illustrate any potential visual impacts to the viewshed as seen from Marian River and Hislop Lake; - b.
-If there are any points along remainder of the Idaa Trail where the NICO Project will be most visible or audible, illustrate and describe how it will look and sound; - c.
-Describe any measures taken to minimize these sensory disturbances; and, - d.
-Describe how any remaining sensory changes will affect the traditional authenticity of users' experiences along the Idaa Trail. - 5.
+This should include discussion of: - a. how access along the NICO access road will be monitored and, if feasible, managed; and, - b. any plans for any ongoing monitoring, adaptive management and harvester compensation. - 4.
+For visual and audible changes perceptible from the Idaa Trail: - a. describe and illustrate any potential visual impacts to the viewshed as seen from Marian River and Hislop Lake; - b. describe any other points along remainder of the Idaa Trail where the NICO Project will be visible or audible, illustrate and describe how it will look and sound; - c. describe any measures taken to minimize these sensory disturbances; and - d. describe how any remaining sensory changes will affect the traditional authenticity of users' experiences along the Idaa Trail. - 5.
 Describe potential impacts from the NICO Project on traditional activities at Hislop Lake.